 - Cognitive behavioural therapy (CBT)

-Fees vary depending on the therapy agreement, and duration of therapy.
 Please call to discuss fees and methods of payment.
 There is no charge for the initial telephone conversation where we can find out about each other and decide whether and how we can work together on the issues you wish to explore and address in therapy.

 Fridays 9.30am - 6pm and Wednesday and Thursday evenings 6pm - 8.30pm.

 Supervision & training

 I am a clinical health psychologist with experience in a number of areas of physical and mental health.View supervision profile